 In a comment [LINK] on an early study for the large heads, you discussed three dominant aspects of your paintings as firstly, the representation of the three-dimensionality of the corporeal structure that constitutes the human anatomy, secondly, human expressions, and thirdly, the effects of light reflected from the body's surface.
 These strike me as very physically sculptural attributes of interest.
 You furthermore mentioned that you come at your paintings from the basis of a sculptor, but you don't appear to make any.
 Can you explain why painting for you has fully subsumed and replaced the act of making sculpture?

 Art – not producing nice little things – requires your whole awareness and dedication.
 You really have to dig in it every day.
 It’s nothing to dwell on every third weekend.
 Every day, week, month, year you go deeper und understand more of it.
 Without that knowledge it’s hardly worth to be called art at all.
 So sculpting I did as a student of very young age and from then on only every third or even sixth month on a weekend or so.
 Out came some nice things in the course of time, preferably small ones, things one could do as a sideline.
 But when I fell into painting I did that every day for I did nothing else, no job no nothing.
 And there, in painting, I began to dig deeper and deeper.
 One can see the process of learning when you look at the beginning, then the next year and then the next to that.
+Of course I could convert my knowledge and experience, the seriousness of my painting on something like sculpture.
+I would confront that with quite another understanding now.
+But I feel no need to do so.
+I still have to learn a lot about painting.
+I’m still at the beginning.
+There is still a lot more digging necessary.
+And by the way, you, out of all, will know that the storage problem and the selling opportunities with bigger sculptures are much, much more difficult than those with paintings.

 page in the heavy book of facial expressions that tells the story of life

 It occurs to me that you shy away from any metaphysical reference in your work and stick to purely the functional logic of the figure, and the depiction of the transformation a life lived makes to the facial lineaments.
 Take, as an example of this utilitarian approach, where you translate the German painter Johannes Grützke discussing a desire to bypass the brain for a more direct eye-to-hand co-ordination [LINK].
+Can you, by contrast, allow for the presence of an inner self or spiritual element, or is that left to the whim of the observer?

+Hm, I was told that Lincoln once said that quotes from the internet are not always trustworthy. „Heavy book of facial expressions“ my goodness!
 Okay, „metaphysical reference in your work“.
 To be honest, I do not really know what that might be.
 I only know, that I do have a deep distrust in human fantasy.
 There are many very bad things that came out of that like religion or ideologies of all kinds.
 So lets look at this case from the other side: I look at something completely sober and without nothing metaphysical attached to it and that brought something to me that I felt the urge to paint it.
 Given I paint the thing together with that metaphysical element I had the feeling was attached to it, the beholder might miss the metaphysical element completely and only sees the plain sober thing.
 That would be a pity wouldn’t it?
 So I better paint the sober thing just as it is and hope, that the same what had happened to me might happen to the beholder as well and leaves her enriched.
 That would be nice.
 Can you follow?
 What I mean is, that you cannot paint metaphysical stuff without becoming kind of embarrassing or makes you even slip into kitsch.
 It’s like you cannot paint the „soul“ of a person.
 So you better concentrate on what you see, trust your brush and let the beholder decide what she makes out of it.

 I'm wondering why you paint such large formats.
 In "Watching and Speed" [LINK] you said